 Rabbi Beth Naditch

-Rabbi Beth Naditch is currently the Vice President of Education for MWJDS.
-She attended Brandeis as an undergraduate, and was ordained by the Jewish Theological Seminary in 1999.
-She concurrently earned a Master’s Degree in Jewish Education from that institution.
-Rabbi Beth Naditch is a chaplain and Clinical Pastoral Educator at Hebrew SeniorLife.
+Rabbi Beth Naditch is currently the Vice President of Education on the MWJDS Board.
+She was raised in Framingham, MA, and was a member of Temple Beth Sholom as a child.
+Beth attended Brandeis University as an undergraduate, and was ordained by the Jewish Theological Seminary in 1999, earning a Masters Degree in Jewish Education from J.T.S. that same year.

 Dr. Jennifer Novick